1. Digital Access

 Effective communication for Online Learning

-Effective Communication Involves Common Understanding: We use words all the time that have loaded meaning and sometimes don’t mean equivalent things to people.
+a.
+Effective Communication Involves Common Understanding: We use words all the time that have loaded meanings and sometimes don’t mean equivalent things to people.
 For instance, even a word like e-learning is often a touch confusing.
 First, we don’t even have an agreement on the way to spell it.
-Is it e-Learning, e-Learning, or e-learning?
+Is it e-learning, e-Learning, or e-learning?
 In my world, e-learning involves the authoring of online courses with a rapid e-learning product like Articulate 360.
-For others, it’s any learning content in digital format.
-Thus, a PDF is e-learning even as very much like a course authored in Storyline.
+For others, it’s any learning content in a digital format.
+Thus, a PDF is e-learning even very much like a course authored in Storyline.
 There’s even more confusion as we glance at different industries.
 The company version of e-learning may be a lot different than what you’d find in education or at the K-12 level.
-It’s important to acknowledge this and make sure you have appropriate context when using words and phrases which will have a different meaning. the simplest thing is to create context and clarity within the communication process.
+It’s important to acknowledge this and make sure you have appropriate context when using words and phrases that will have a different meaning. the simplest thing is to create context and clarity within the communication process.

+b.
 Experience and Skill Level Impact Effective Communication: People don’t come to the e-learning course at an equivalent level.
 We’ve different personal experiences impacted by things like our worldview, culture, and ethnicity.
 We even have different professional experiences (and some may even conflict with the course content).
 On top of that, we’ve different skill levels.
 For one the course could also be too easy, and for the opposite, too difficult.
 You can’t control those things about the learner.
 However, there are belongings you can neutralize your course design which will help resolve some issues.
 For instance, a pre-assessment helps determine what proportion someone already knows and what they have to find out.
 From there you’ll cop-out the experienced person, or create an adaptive process to accommodate different needs.

+c.
 Personal Motivation Impacts Effective Communication: tons of e-learning is pointless to the learner and most of these sorts of courses also tend to be boring and mind-numbing information dumps.
 On top of that, people are at various levels of motivation when it involves engaging with the e-learning content.
 Many things motivate people.
 And tons of it’s outside the realms of the course and not something you as a course creator can control.
 However, there are tons of things that you simply can do to assist motivate the learner.
 If the course has relevance and meaning, then it’s received better than one disconnected from the person’s world.
 Nobody complains once they learn something.
 Many courses are overly focused on content and not on the application. specialize in what the person must do, then build the course backward from there.

 Interactive engagement is additionally important.
 I attempt to do two things: get the person doing stuff on the screen to tug them into the course.
 And most significantly, get them interacting with the content.
-This is often usually built around decision-making activities almost like what they’d neutralize the important world.
-People are complex and that they come to the e-learning content with different experiences, skill levels, and attitudes.
+This is often built around decision-making activities almost like what they’d neutralize the important world.
+People are complex and they come to the e-learning content with different experiences, skill levels, and attitudes.
 Effective communication within the e-learning process is made on understanding this and applying the proper strategies.